Syria protesters find little hope in Arab monitor mission

 The British-based rights and advocacy group Avaaz lists at least 20 instances of security forces opening fire on protesters before, during or after a visit from the Arab monitors.

-On the last day of their mission, monitors drove into the cramped alleyways of a rebel-controlled neighborhood in the city of Hama, greeted by crowds shouting "freedom."
+On the last day of their mission, monitors drove into the cramped alleyways of a rebel-controlled neighbourhood in the city of Hama, greeted by crowds shouting "freedom."

 Video posted by activists showed fighters in green military fatigues riding on the roof of the monitors' vehicle and clinging to its doors, their rifles slung across their backs.